-Market Leadership-The Company believes MMMC is the largest supplier of modular educational facilities for rental to both public and private schools in California.
-Management is knowledgeable about the needs of its educational customers and the related regulatory requirements in the states where MMMC operates, which enable MMMC to meet its customer's specific project requirements.
+Market Leadership-The Company believes Mobile Modular is the largest supplier in California, and a significant supplier in Florida and Texas, of modular educational facilities for rental to both public and private schools.
+Management is knowledgeable about the needs of its educational customers and the related regulatory requirements in the states where Mobile Modular operates, which enables Mobile Modular to meet its customer's specific project requirements.

-Expertise-The Company believes that over the 28 years MMMC has competed in the modular rental industry, MMMC has developed expertise that differentiates it from its competitors.
-MMMC has dedicated its attention to continuously developing and improving the quality of the modular product.
-MMMC has expertise in the licensing and regulatory requirements that govern the modular product in the states where it operate and its management, sales and operational staffs are knowledgeable and committed to providing exemplary customer service.
-MMMC has expertise in project management and complex applications.
+Expertise-The Company believes that over the 29 years Mobile Modular has competed in the modular rental industry, it has developed expertise that differentiates it from its competitors.
+Mobile Modular has dedicated its attention to continuously developing and improving the quality of its modular units.
+Mobile Modular has expertise in the licensing and regulatory requirements that govern the modulars in the states where it operates and its management, sales and operational staffs are knowledgeable and committed to providing exemplary customer service.
+Mobile Modular has expertise in project management and complex applications.

-Operating Structure-MMMC believes that part of the strategy for MMMC should be to create facilities and infrastructure capabilities that its competitors cannot easily duplicate.
-MMMC achieves this by building regional sales and inventory centers designed to serve a broad geographic area and a large installed customer base under a single overhead structure, thereby reducing its cost per transaction.
-The Company's regional facilities and related infrastructure enable MMMC to maximize our modular inventory utilization through efficient and cost effective inhouse repair, maintenance and refurbishment for quick redeployment of equipment to meet its customers' needs.
-The Company's goal is to be more responsive at lower cost.
+Operating Structure-The Company believes that part of the strategy for Mobile Modular should be to create facilities and infrastructure capabilities that its competitors cannot easily duplicate.
+Mobile Modular achieves this by building regional sales and inventory centers designed to serve a broad geographic area and a large installed customer base under a single overhead structure, thereby reducing its cost per transaction.
+The Company's regional facilities and related infrastructure enable Mobile Modular to maximize its modular inventory utilization through efficient and cost effective in-house repair, maintenance and refurbishment for quick redeployment of equipment to meet its customers' needs.
+The Mobile Modular's goal is to be more responsive at lower cost.

-Asset Management-The Company believes MMMC markets high quality, well-constructed and attractive modulars.
-MMMC requires manufacturers to build to its specifications, which enables MMMC to maintain a standardized quality fleet.
-In addition, through its ongoing repair, refurbishment and maintenance programs, the Company believes MMMC's modular buildings are the best maintained in the industry.
+Asset Management-The Company believes Mobile Modular markets high quality, well-constructed and attractive modulars.
+Mobile Modular requires manufacturers to build to its specifications, which enables Mobile Modular to maintain a standardized quality fleet.
+In addition, through its ongoing repair, refurbishment and maintenance programs, the Company believes Mobile Modular's buildings are the best maintained in the industry.
 The Company depreciates its modular buildings over an 18 year estimated useful life to a 50% residual value.
-Older buildings continue to be productive primarily because of MMMC's focus on ongoing fleet maintenance.
-Also, as a result of MMMC's maintenance programs, when equipment is sold, a high percentage of the equipment's capitalized cost is recovered.
-In addition, the fleet's utilization is regionally optimized by managing inventory through estimates of market demand, fulfillment of current rental and sale order activity, equipment returns and capital purchases.
+Older buildings continue to be productive primarily because of Mobile Modular's focus on ongoing fleet maintenance.
+Also, as a result of Mobile Modular's maintenance programs, when a modular is sold, a high percentage of the equipment's capitalized cost is recovered.
+In addition, the fleet's utilization is regionally optimized by managing inventory through estimates of market demand, fulfillment of current rental and sale order activity, modular returns and capital purchases.

 Customer Service-The Company believes the modular rental industry to be service intensive and locally based.
 The Company strives to provide excellent service by meeting its commitments to its customers, being proactive in resolving project issues and seeking to continuously improve the customer's experience.
-MMMC is committed to offering quick response to requests for information, providing experienced assistance, on time delivery and preventative maintenance of its units.
-MMMC's goal is to continuously improve its procedures, processes and computer systems to enhance internal operational efficiency.
+Mobile Modular is committed to offering quick response to requests for information, providing experienced assistance, on time delivery and preventative maintenance of its units.
+Mobile Modular's goal is to continuously improve its procedures, processes and computer systems to enhance internal operational efficiency.
 The Company believes this dedication to customer service results in high levels of customer loyalty and repeat business.